open-contracting/kingfisher-collect/docs/contributing/index.rst

 .. note::

-   If you encountered any challenges, make a note in the *Caveats* section of the spider metadata, and inform the helpdesk analyst, so that it can be reported as feedback to the publisher.
+   If you encountered any challenges, make a note in the *Caveats* section of the spider metadata, and inform the data support manager, so that it can be reported as feedback to the publisher.
 Examples:

    -  Requests sometimes fail (e.g. timeout or error), but succeed on retry.
    -  Some requests always fail (e.g. for a specific date).